KnowThePepper

 What is Cascabel Pepper?

 Few dried chiles carry as much personality as the cascabel.
-That round, mahogany-colored pod — about the size of a large cherry — rattles with loose seeds when you shake it, which is exactly how it earned its name.
-Most dried chiles get elongated and wrinkled; the cascabel stays almost perfectly spherical, making it one of the more visually distinctive members of the C. annuum botanical family.
+That round, mahogany-colored pod - about the size of a large cherry - rattles with loose seeds when you shake it, which is exactly how it earned its name.
+Most dried chiles get elongated and wrinkled; the cascabel stays almost perfectly spherical, making it one of the more visually distinctive members of the the C. annuum pepper family.

 At 1,000–3,000 SHU, it sits comfortably in the medium heat band - similar to a mild chipotle, delivering warmth without the kind of heat that dominates a dish.
 What the cascabel trades in fire, it more than compensates for in flavor: a complex combination of nuttiness, earthiness, and a subtle smokiness that develops during the drying process.